SciML/DiffEqFlux.jl/docs/src/examples/neural_ode_weather_forecast.md

 ## The data

-The data is a four-dimensional dataset of daily temperature, humidity, wind speed and pressure meassured over four years in the city Delhi.
+The data is a four-dimensional dataset of daily temperature, humidity, wind speed and pressure measured over four years in the city Delhi.
 Let us download and plot it.

 ```julia
 using Random, Dates, Optimization, ComponentArrays, Lux, OptimizationOptimisers, DiffEqFlux,